-Data for energy consumption from refined petroleum products [ISIC 19] and non-ferrous metals [ISIC 2420+2432] have been revised over the whole time series.
-Data for energy consumption from construction have been revised over the period 2016-2019, and from most other industrial subsectors over the years 2018-2019.
+Data for energy consumption for non-ferrous metals [ISIC 2420+2432] have been revised over the whole time series.

 Data for energy consumption of the service sector split by end use are not available.
 Data for services floor area are not available.